 On cardinal invariants in general topology see \cite{Ju80}.

 We prove the consistency of a negative answer, in fact of stronger results by proving the consistency of strong variants of polarized partition relations (the half-graphs, see below).
-They are strong enough to resolve the question for hereditary density (and Lindel\"of).
-Moreover, if $\lambda = \lambda^{<\lambda} < \mu = \mu^{< \mu}$ (and G.C.H. holds in $[\lambda,\mu)$), then there is a forcing extension making $2^\lambda \ge \mu$ not adding new $(< \lambda)$-sequences not collapsing cardinals such that for many pairs $\lambda_* < \mu_*$ in the interval we have the appropriate partition relations.
+They are strong enough to resolve the question about hereditary density (and hereditary Lindel\"of).
+Moreover, if $\lambda = \lambda^{<\lambda} < \mu = \mu^{< \mu}$ (and G.C.H. holds in $[\lambda,\mu)$), then there is a forcing extension making $2^\lambda \ge \mu$ neither adding new $(< \lambda)$-sequences nor collapsing cardinals such that for many pairs $\lambda_* < \mu_*$ in the interval we have the appropriate partition relations.